 Greg inherited some of Esther Williamson’s songs, but added up-beat and somewhat more complex arrangements, in some cases his own compositions.

 Note also, that when the Music Major started, in addition to the three people already mentioned – Williamson, Willwerth and Larkin – there were also faculty in “keyboard” instruction (no, NOT electronic), especially Olive Marple and Edith Cove, teaching both piano and organ.
+And later, other Music Department faculty – all excellent – included Lambert Brandis, Robert Howard, and Brady Millican.

 Simple A Cappella Arrangements